Ogema, Saskatchewan: 1920s

 There was a boom in Ogema in the 1920s.
 The economy was based on "mixed farming and ranching."

-Weather

-Farmers were mainly at the mercy of the prairie weather.
-People would do their best to prepare their animals and weigh down hay; however there was no shelter to break the prairie storms.

-Inventions

-Radio: when invented, some claimed that it would cure deafness and headaches.
-While inaccurate, the people of Ogema could now hear news from far away.

-Cars: Self-starters were added, accelerators took over gas levers, cabs enclosed in glass, and trucks began appearing in Ogema.

-Farm: Tractors began to take over from horses.

-Town: Cement Sidewalks started in 1927 and were financed by debentures.
+In 1927, cement sidewalks were poured and were financed by debentures.
 Scouting: started in 1927 with three patrols and held summer camps in Willow Bunch Lake.

-Leading up to the Depression
+Leading up to the Great Depression

 1928 marked a high in wheat production.
 However, for years farmers burned their fields to get rid of stubble and make way for the next year's crop.
 They did not understand at the time that this could take all the moisture from the ground.
 Around the beginning of the 1930s, rainfall declined and the soil dried, harming plant-roots.
 Wind turned to gales that lasted days and at times the sun turned "blood red".

 1930s

 The "Dirty Thirties" were a bad time for Ogema.
 Not much was growing and the drought was deep; wells ran dry and water had to be hauled in.
 The Canadian government sent "relief" cars that brought in vegetables, fish, bedding, and other basics to the rural residents.
 Settlers faced "hot dry winds, dust storms, and grasshoppers."